 Agree Realty Corporation, a Maryland corporation, is a fully-integrated, self-administered and self-managed REIT.
-The terms "Registrant", "Company", "we", "our" or "us" refer to Agree Realty Corporation and/or its majority owned operating partnership, Agree Limited Partnership ("Operating Partnership"), and/or its majority owned and controlled subsidiaries, including its qualified taxable REIT subsidiaries ("TRS"), as the context may require.
-Our assets are held by and all of our operations are conducted through, directly or indirectly, the Operating Partnership, of which we are the sole general partner and in which we held a 96.59% interest as of December 31, 2011.
+The terms "Registrant", "Company", "we", "our" or "us" refer to Agree Realty Corporation and/or its majority owned operating partnership, Agree Limited Partnership ("Operating Partnership"), and/or its majority owned and controlled subsidiaries, including its taxable REIT subsidiaries ("TRSs"), as the context may require.
+Our assets are held by and all of our operations are conducted through, directly or indirectly, the Operating Partnership, of which we are the sole general partner and in which we held a 97.05% interest as of December 31, 2012.
 Under the partnership agreement of the Operating Partnership, we, as the sole general partner, have exclusive responsibility and discretion in the management and control of the Operating Partnership.

 We are focused primarily on the ownership, development, acquisition and management of single tenant retail properties net leased to national tenants.
-We were incorporated in December 1993 to continue and expand the business founded in 1971 by our current Chief Executive Officer and Chairman, Richard Agree.
+We were incorporated in December 1993 to continue and expand the business founded in 1971 by our current Executive Chairman of the Board, Richard Agree.
 We specialize in acquiring and developing single tenant net leased retail properties for industry leading retail tenants.
-As of December 31, 2011, approximately 96% of our annualized base rent was derived from national tenants and regional tenants.
-As of December 31, 2011, approximately 52% of our annualized base rent was derived from our top three tenants: Walgreens Co. ("Walgreens") - 34%; Kmart Corporation ("Kmart") - 11% and CVS Caremark Corporation ("CVS") - 7%.
+As of December 31, 2012, approximately 97% of our annualized base rent was derived from national tenants and regional tenants.
+As of December 31, 2012, approximately 44% of our annualized base rent was derived from our top three tenants: Walgreens Co. ("Walgreens") - 30%; Kmart Corporation ("Kmart") - 7% and CVS Caremark Corporation ("CVS") - 7%.

-At December 31, 2011, our portfolio consisted of 87 properties, located in 21 states containing an aggregate of approximately 3.6 million square feet of gross leasable area ("GLA").
-As of December 31, 2011, our portfolio included 75 freestanding single tenant net leased properties and 12 community shopping centers that were 92.7% leased with a weighted average lease term of approximately 11.7 years remaining.
-All of our freestanding property tenants and the majority of our community shopping center tenants have triple-net leases, which require the tenant to be responsible for property operating expenses including property taxes, insurance and maintenance.
+At December 31, 2012, our portfolio consisted of 109 properties, located in 27 states containing an aggregate of approximately 3.2 million square feet of gross leasable area ("GLA").
+As of December 31, 2012, our portfolio included 100 freestanding single tenant net leased properties and nine community shopping centers that were 98% leased with a weighted average lease term of approximately 12.1 years remaining.
+Substantially all of our freestanding property tenants and the majority of our community shopping center tenants have triple-net leases, which require the tenant to be responsible for property operating expenses including property taxes, insurance and maintenance.
 We believe this strategy provides a generally consistent source of income and cash for distributions.
 See Item 2.
-"Properties" for a summary of our developments and acquisitions in 2011, as well as other information regarding our tenants, leases and properties as of December 31, 2011.
+"Properties" for a summary of our developments and acquisitions in 2012, as well as other information regarding our tenants, leases and properties as of December 31, 2012.

 We expect to continue to grow our asset base primarily through the development and acquisition of single tenant net leased retail properties that are leased on a long-term basis to industry leading retail tenants.
 Historically we have focused on development because we believe, based on our historical returns we have been able to achieve, it generally provided us a higher return on investment than the acquisition of similarly located properties.
 However, beginning in 2010, we commenced a strategic acquisition program to acquire retail properties net leased to industry leading retail tenants.
-Since our initial public offering in 1994, we have developed 59 of our 87 properties, including 47 of our 75 freestanding single tenant properties and all 12 of our community shopping centers.
-As of December 31, 2011, the properties that we developed accounted for approximately 75% of our annualized base rent.
+Since our initial public offering in 1994, we have developed 56 of our 109 properties, including 47 of our 100 freestanding single tenant properties and all nine of our community shopping centers.
+As of December 31, 2012, the properties that we developed accounted for approximately 60% of our annualized base rent.
 We expect to continue to expand our tenant relationships and diversify our tenant base to include other quality industry leading retail tenants through the development and acquisition of net leased properties.